Abdulrhmanil/Sudoku-Solver/README.md

 and then will try to solve it with GP.

 ### Preferences
-The application have few preference that you can change via the main methods that can change the application's behavior.
+The application have few preference that you can change via the main method that can change the application's behavior.

 1. The size of the population:
 `int popSize = 100;`